 The fix: Targets.
 Pick two targets, one out in the distance in front of you, the other behind you.
 A tree, a sign, a fencepost.
 Now stand directly in line between those two targets so that you are in line with your front and back targets.
 Practice casting your line at the front target on your forecast, and the rear target on your back cast.

-Practice with a short line, take your time, use less power, slow down, nail that tracking and your loops will improve no end.
+Practice your fly casting with a short line, take your time, use less power, slow down, nail that tracking and your loops will improve no end.

 Carl McNeil is an IFFF Certified Master Fly Casting Instructor and has received the Presidents Pin for Services to Fly casting.